KunzanLiu/kunzanliu.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Department of Electrical Engineering and Computer Science Massachusetts Institute of Technology
+subtitle: Department of Electrical Engineering and Computer Science <br> Massachusetts Institute of Technology

 profile:
   align: right